nathankyryk/nba/README.md

 With this project, I plan to analyze the evolution of the three-point shot in the NBA.
 Furthermore, I will examine how the increase in 3-point shots has impacted player metrics, including rebounding and positional roles.

 ## Data Retrieval:
 I will utilize the NBA_api package in Python to retrieve league-wide NBA stats.
-The three-point line was introduced in 1979, and the dataset begins in 1980.
-Therefore, I will use data from 1980 to the present.
+I will use data from 1996 to the present.

 ## Planned Steps:
 * Basic Analysis: I will find the regression line for 3PA and 3PM